 What to do on the day of the job interview

 Double-check that you are happy with your choice of clothing and everything looks as it should.
-There’s nothing worse than being late to an interview because of a wardrobe malfunction.
+There is nothing worse than being late to an interview because of a wardrobe malfunction.

 Make sure you are prepared with a range of questions that you would like to ask the company.